veudal/eChess/README.md

 # About

-A programm for windows to play chess against friends on one device made with C# / WPF.
-Planning to continue this project and introduce online feature as well as performance improvments and all chess rules (en passent and castling).
+A programm made with C# / WPF for windows to play chess against friends either local on one device or online.

 [Download](https://github.com/SagMeinenNamen/eChess/releases/download/v1.0/eChess.exe)